 A rural loading will be added to your payment if your practice is in a rural or remote area.
 The loading varies based on the remoteness of your practice.

 You don’t have to apply for this payment if your practice is already registered for the PIP.

 If your practice isn’t registered for the PIP, you can apply using:

-- Health Professional Online Services (HPOS) - your application will be submitted immediately and you’ll get a return acknowledgement message that your application has been received, or
+- Health Professional Online Services (HPOS) - your application will be submitted immediately and you’ll get an acknowledgement message that your application has been received, or

-You’ll need to logon to HPOS using your Provider Digital Access (PRODA) account details or Public Key Infrastructure (PKI) certificate.
+You’ll need to logon to HPOS using your Provider Digital Access (PRODA) account details.

 Practices can submit teaching payment claims using: